ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 {{site.data.keyword.attribute-definition-list}}

-# F5 BIG-IP overview
+# F5 BIG-IP on IBM Cloud overview
 {: #f5_considerations}

-The F5 BIG-IP® service (F5 BIG-IP Virtual Edition) provides:
+F5 BIG-IP® on IBM Cloud (F5 BIG-IP Virtual Edition) provides:

 * Intelligent L4-L7 load balancing and traffic management services at a local and global scale.
 * Robust network and web application firewall protection.
 * Secure and federated application access.

+F5 BIG-IP on IBM Cloud is a non-IBM product that is offered under terms and conditions from F5 Networks, not IBM.

 You can install more than one instance of this service as needed.
 {: shortdesc}